 1] Promotes Cardiovascular Health

-2] Prevents Diabetes
+2] Eggplant can prevent Diabetes

-3] Prevents Cancer
+3] Helps to prevent Cancer

 Packed with antioxidants, the eggplant has the ability to fight of free radicals.
 Free radicals damage the cells, which in turn could mutate and turn cancerous.
 Eggplants contain the rather unique antioxidant nasunin.
 According to Yasuko Noda of the University of California Berkley, as cited by Brian Dean (2013), the said antioxidant has been discovered to be effective in protecting brain cells from free radical damage.
 It should be noted, though, that the nasunin is embedded in the skin of the eggplant, thus it should be eaten and not be peeled away or charred, to attain the optimal health benefit of the antioxidant.